a

 The current application code can be found on GitHub, in the branch part5-1.
 If you clone the repo, don't forget to run npm install before attempting to run the frontend.

 The frontend will not display any notes if it's not connected to the backend.
 You can start the backend with npm run dev in its folder from Part 4.
 This will run the backend on port 3001.
-While that is active, in a separate terminal window you can start the frontend with npm start, and now you can see the notes that are saved in your MongoDB database from Part 4.
+While that is active, in a separate terminal window you can start the frontend with npm run dev, and now you can see the notes that are saved in your MongoDB database from Part 4.

 Keep this in mind from now on.